EugenDueck/seeeduino-xiao-sound-player/README.md

-# Playing sound on the Seeeduino XIAO
+# Playi sound on the Seeeduino XIAO

 This simple example plays 8 bit / 16k / mono sound sample in a loop on a Seeeduino XIAO.